nirajmaharz/nirajmaharz.github.io/_posts/2025-07-01-Hack-The-Box-Authority.md

 [LDAP] Cleartext Password : lDaP_1n_th3_cle4r!
 ```

-using netexec winrm we can test the credentials and we can see that we can get shell acess as svc_ldap.
+Using `netexec` winrm we can test the credentials and we can see that we can get shell acess as `svc_ldap`.

 ```bash